Catherine of Braganza

-Catherine of Braganza (Catarina de Bragança; 25 November 1638 – 31 December 1705) was Queen of England, Scotland and Ireland during her marriage to King Charles II, which lasted from 21 May 1662 until his death on 6 February 1685.
+Catherine of Braganza (25 November 1638 – 31 December 1705) was Queen of England, Scotland and Ireland from 21 May 1662 to 6 February 1685, through her marriage to Charles II of England.
+After his death, Catherine returned to Portugal and served as regent for her brother Peter II in 1701, and again in 1704–1705.

 She was the daughter of John IV of Portugal, who became the first king from the House of Braganza in 1640, after overthrowing the 60-year rule of the Spanish Habsburgs over Portugal.
-Catherine served as the regent of Portugal during the absence of her brother Peter II in 1701, and again in 1704–1705, after her return to her homeland as a widow.

-Owing to her devotion to the Roman Catholic faith in which she had been raised, just like her mother-in-law, Catherine was unpopular in England.
-She was a special object of attack by the inventors of the Popish Plot.
-In 1678 the murder of Edmund Berry Godfrey was ascribed to her servants, and Titus Oates accused her of an intention to poison the king.
+Her Catholicism made her unpopular in England, and she became an object of attack during the 1678 Popish Plot.
+The chief instigator, Titus Oates, accused her of plotting to poison the king.
 These charges, the absurdity of which was soon shown by cross-examination, nevertheless placed Catherine for some time in great danger.

 On 28 November 1678, Oates accused Catherine of high treason, and the English House of Commons passed an order for the removal of her and of all Roman Catholics from the Palace of Whitehall.
 Several further depositions were made against her, and in June 1679 it was decided that she should stand trial, which threat however was lifted by the king's intervention, for which she later showed him much gratitude.

 Catherine produced no heirs for Charles, having suffered three miscarriages.
 Her husband kept many mistresses, most notably Barbara Palmer, 1st Duchess of Cleveland, whom Catherine was forced to accept as one of her Ladies of the Bedchamber.
 By his mistresses, Charles fathered many children, whom he acknowledged.

-Catherine of Braganza is often credited with popularising the custom of drinking tea in England.
+She is credited with popularising tea drinking in England.